Complete a Record of Employment

 7. This section of the ROE is also known as Box 17A.
 Select the Vacation Payment Type that describes how this employee was paid vacation.

-1. Paid because no longer working - this is the most common reason, and should be used in any situation where you are paying the employee a vacation amount because of their departure from the company.
-Enter the total dollar value in Vacation Pay
+1. Paid because no longer working.
+This is the most common reason and should be used in any situation where you are paying the employee a vacation amount because of their departure from the company.
+Enter the total dollar value in Vacation Pay.

-1. Anniversary - select this option if you are going to pay an employee a vacation amount at a future date (a vacation anniversary).
-Enter the "Start Date" as the date upon which it will be paid.
-Enter the "Vacation Pay" as the total paid.
-If you are paying the employee for an anniversary vacation amount at the time of their termination, use "Paid because no longer working" instead.
+4. Anniversary.
+Select this option if you are going to pay an employee a vacation amount at a future date (a vacation anniversary).
+Enter the “Start Date” as the date upon which it will be paid.
+Enter the “Vacation Pay” as the total paid.
+If you are paying the employee for an anniversary vacation amount at the time of their termination, use “Paid because no longer working” instead.

-1. None - select this option if you are not paying out any vacation payments.
+5. None.
+Select this option if you are not paying out any vacation payments.

 Stat Holiday Pay, Other Monies, and Special Payments

 8. This section of the ROE is also known as Box 17B and Box 17C.
-For more information about these payments please reference Service Canada's guide.
+For more information about these payments, please reference Service Canada’s guide.

-1. Add Statutory Holiday Payment - this section is for payments connected to a statutory holiday payment that the employee is eligible for that happens after the last day worked.
+1. Add Statutory Holiday Payment.
+This section is for payments connected to a statutory holiday payment that the employee is eligible for that happens after the last day worked.

 Insured earnings & hours by pay period

 9. This section is the bulk of the information on the ROE.
 All pay periods that were generated for the organization on the selected RP account through Rise will auto-populate into this section for you.
-The following should be confirmed before finalizing the ROE:

 1. The Pay Period Type automatically pulls from your pay schedule.
 If you have a non-standard schedule, you can click the Edit button to identify this.

-1. The First Day Worked will pull the most recent Active status effective date from the employee's history.
+2. The First Day Worked will pull the most recent Active status effective date from the employee’s history.

-1. The Last Day for which Paid will pull from the effective date of their Terminated status.
+3. The Last Day for which Paid will pull from the effective date of their Terminated status.
 This should be double-checked!

-1. All the insurable earnings and insurable hours for this employee will auto-populate into a table with a number of entries equal to one year plus one pay period or the employee's full history (whichever has less data).
+4. All the insurable earnings and insurable hours for this employee will auto-populate into a table with a number of entries equal to one year plus one pay period or the employee’s full history (whichever has less data).
 The end date for the most recent pay period must be the same day as or after the Last Day for which Paid.

 • Related Articles